One-Dimensional Polynomial Interpolation#

 Import Minterpy#

-After installing installing Minterpy, you can import it as follows:
+After installing Minterpy, you can import it as follows:

 import minterpy as mp